getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 ### Character Positioning

-In addition to length complications, what does it actually mean to ask, "what is the character as position 2?"
-The naive pre-ES6 JavaScript answer comes from `charAt(..)`, which will not respect the atomicity of an astral character, nor will it take into account combining marks.
+Similar to length complications, what does it actually mean to ask, "what is the character as position 2?"
+The naive pre-ES6 answer comes from `charAt(..)`, which will not respect the atomicity of an astral character, nor will it take into account combining marks.

 Consider: